cap-js/docs/java/change-tracking.md

 ```

 Elements from the `@changelog` annotation value must always be prefixed by the association name and the identifier of the target entity is not considered at all.
-The same caveats as for the identifiers for the entities apply here.

 :::warning Validation required
 If the target of the association is missing, for example, when an entity is updated with the ID for a customer